oobabooga/text-generation-webui/README.md

 ### Alternative: Docker

 ```
-cp .env.example .env # make sure to edit it and set the appropriate CUDA version for your GPU
+cp .env.example .env
 docker-compose up --build
 ```

+Make sure to edit `.env.example` and set the appropriate CUDA version for your GPU.

 You need to have docker compose v2.17 or higher installed in your system.
 For installation instructions, see [Docker compose installation](https://github.com/oobabooga/text-generation-webui/wiki/Docker-compose-installation).